“But I only smoked marijuana. How could I overdose?”

 Foley noted that “narcotics dealers say adding fentanyl keeps them competitive with the growing legalized medical and commercial marijuana market.
 It’s so easy to get, add in the addiction factor, and it just keeps people coming to that same dealer.”

-Fentanyl and other synthetic opioids are the main cause of overdose deaths in the United States, according to the Centers for Disease Control (CDC).
-And the numbers are rising.
-An estimated record-breaking 100,000 Americans died of drug overdoses in a recent one-year period.
+Fentanyl and other synthetic opioids are a leading cause of overdose deaths in the United States, according to the Centers for Disease Control (CDC).
+In 2024, an estimated 54,743 Americans died of drug overdoses involving opioids.
+Of those deaths, more than 48,000 involved synthetic opioids such as fentanyl.

 How Do We End Fentanyl-Laced Marijuana Deaths?

-Officials in Vermont and Connecticut issued statements and warnings to let people know marijuana laced with fentanyl is causing overdoses in their regions.
-They are also looking to Narcan to help prevent deaths.
+Officials in Vermont and Connecticut issued statements and warnings to let people know marijuana laced with fentanyl was causing overdoses in their regions.
+They are also looking to Narcan to help prevent deaths in the future.

 Naloxone, or Narcan, is a medication used for treating overdoses.
 The drug counteracts the effects of opioids to prevent fatalities.
 It is used regularly by first responders and is available for at-home use as well.